DEMCON/libstored/README.rst

 	| terminal |
 	+----------+

-There are some more ready-to-use clients, and a Python module in the client_ directory.
+There are some more ready-to-use clients, and a Python module in the python_ directory.

 Embedded Debugger protocol